 The Eye Face Surgical Institute is located in a high-rise commercial building at one of Toronto’s prominent intersections.
-It is a 3,500 SF clinic and surgical suite that serves Ophthalmology and Otolaryngology patients.
+It is a combination of a clinic and surgical suite that serves Ophthalmology and Otolaryngology patients.

 Delivering an impeccable circulation design, the surgical team required the clinic to revolve around patients facilities for diagnosis, minor procedures and eye/neck surgeries.
 As a result, the layout would had to work with the clinic’s booking system so that each patient felt comfortable throughout the entire experience of entering and leaving the clinic, and meeting with the doctor.

 In order to meet hospital design requirements in Ontario, Canada, the building envelope, ceiling space and mechanical systems were modified by our architectural and engineering team to provide fresh air, pressure and ventilation to the surgical room and recovery room, while making the environment comfortable for the rest of the clinic.

 The technical challenges of designing a hospital-grade surgical suite in a commercial high-rise were understood by visiting the surgeon’s existing clinic and carefully studying their practices.
 A series of interviews and mini workshops with the doctors and their staff were conducted about their practice needs and work habits.
 The studies led to developing spatial relationships based on the required flow and movement of staff and patients.
 Moreover, the final design fulfills the circulation, layout, lighting and interior finishes needs of patients who have a weaker vision and are sensitive to light and smell.